Galois cohomology revisited: Rational elliptic curves

 It is known that the Serre $C^*$-algebra of an elliptic curve $\mathscr{E}(k)$ is isomorphic to the $\mathscr{A}_{\theta}$ \cite[Theorem 1.3.1]{N}.
-Moreover, if $k$ is a number field, then $\theta$ is a real quadratic number, i.e. the irrational root of a quadratic polynomial with integer coefficients, see \cite[Theorem 1.4.1]{N} for a special case.
+Moreover, if $k$ is a number field, then $\theta$ is a real quadratic number, i.e. the irrational root of a quadratic polynomial with integer coefficients, see \cite[Theorem 1.4.1]{N}.
 For such a number, the continued fraction (\ref{eq4.4}) must be eventually periodic, i.e.